21 AI Workflow Automation Statistics

 4. SMB adoption jumped 73% in two years

-Small and medium businesses are catching up fast.
+Smaller companies are closing the gap quickly.
 SMB AI automation adoption reached 38% in 2026, up from just 22% in 2024.
-This 73% increase reflects both improved accessibility of automation tools and clear ROI evidence from early adopters.
-Platforms designed for inbox-first automation, like DoBox, make it possible for smaller teams to implement automation without dedicated IT resources.
+That 73% increase comes down to two things: automation tools got easier to use, and early adopters produced clear ROI evidence for everyone else to point at.
+Platforms built for inbox-first automation, like DoBox, let smaller teams get going without dedicated IT resources.

 5. The workflow automation market reached $26.01 billion in 2026

-Mordor Intelligence reports the workflow automation market hit $26.01 billion in 2026, growing from $23.77 billion in 2025.
-This growth reflects sustained enterprise investment and expanding use cases across industries.
-Cloud-hosted workflow offerings generated 62.15% of this revenue as organizations prioritize scalability and accessibility.
+Mordor Intelligence reports the workflow automation market hit $26.01 billion in 2026, up from $23.77 billion in 2025.
+That climb comes from steady enterprise investment and a widening set of use cases across industries.
+Cloud-hosted workflow offerings brought in 62.15% of this revenue, since most organizations want scalability and accessibility first.

 Boosting Productivity: Statistics on AI’s Impact on Employee Efficiency